AleksandrYermolaev/SoundFlm/README.md

-# SoundFlm is an app about suggests movies by its soundtracks.
+# SoundFlm is an quiz app about suggests movies by its soundtracks.